 Choose just one of these ways to eat chickpeas every day and you'll get 16 to 25 percent of your daily fiber, per the USDA.

 Chickpeas are a nutrient-dense food, which means they have more vitamins and minerals relative to their number of calories; in other words, they're low in calories, with high nutritional value.
-Survey research indicates that people who regularly consume chickpeas or hummus are 53 percent less likely to be obese, according to a December 2016 Nutrients review.
+Survey research indicates that people who regularly consume chickpeas or hummus are 53 percent less likely to have obesity, according to a December 2016 Nutrients review.

 Chickpeas in general have a low glycemic index — the measure of how quickly a food will raise your blood sugar — and hummus's is even lower.
 Typically, foods low on the glycemic index are higher in fiber and fat and are absorbed and digested slower, which helps keep you full, so you're less likely to overeat, according to August 2020 research in Nutrition.
 This study indicates that because snacking can make up almost 24 percent of your daily calories, choosing a chickpea-based snack is a smart option.